 That was actually the view from the roof of the place we stayed in, just awesome.
 I’d love it if someone bought a parcel of land just outside the town and put a Wet n Wild on it with multi-kilometre water slides all down the hills/cliffs finally ending with it dumping you into the Agean sea with a huge launching ramp.
 Probably not the towns style though… Santorini was only one part of our fantastic tour too, we also had stops in Paris, Athens, Rome, Florence and Venice over a three week period.
 There was a lot of boarding planes and trains as well as various other types of transport not to mention the walking and steps!
 In one single day in Santorini we walked up over 1,000 steps just walking around and exploring.
 We both had a great time and I don’t think I’ll ever forget that relaxing moment when I took that top picture, best ice cold juice I’ve ever had

 There’s not a great deal to do in Santorini so if you don’t like just relaxing it may not be the place for you, but why you’d want to do anything there besides sun bake, relax, sip orange juice and enjoy the gorgeous view is beyond me.
 Aside from those things though we were still doing one very important thing whilst on our vacation, killing our mortgage.
-You see, we have automatic, reoccurring extra mortgage payments that come out each fortnight regardless of whether we’re on holidays or working hard.
+You see, we have Automatic, Extra Mortgage Payments that come out each fortnight regardless of whether we’re on holidays or working hard.
 We’ve also analysed, cut back and even increased in some areas of our yearly expenses to make sure we’re not only killing our mortgage but also still living a happy life.

-I always encourage you to pour 70%+ of your after tax wage into paying off your mortgage however I am also a firm believer of making sure you’re appropriately well motivated to do this task.
+I always encourage you to pour 70%+ of your after tax wage into paying off your mortgage (How Much Extra Should I Pay On My Mortgage) however I am also a firm believer of making sure you’re appropriately well motivated to do this task.
 Paying off a mortgage (even for us mortgage mutilators) takes many years so you need to make sure you don’t descend into a pit of misery and boredom while your plan plays out.
 It is better to devote 65% of your after tax wage to paying off your mortgage for the 7 or so years it might take and spend the other 5% on something you love if it means you go the distance and never waiver from your plan.
 There’s not point getting to 70% and not being able to maintain it and then giving up 6 months later.